On P^1-stabilization in unstable motivic homotopy theory: Equivariant geometry of symmetric powers

 where $\times d$ is multiplication defined by the monoid structure.
 In the sequel, we will take $d$ to be the characteristic exponent of the base-field.
 This construction is also compatible with stabilization morphism of Paragraph~\ref{par:stabilizationI} so there are induced morphisms

 \end{entry}

-\begin{entry} If $\mathrm{S}_k$ is an admissible category as in Paragraph~\ref{par:motivicspacesvariants}, then we write $\mathrm{Cor}(\mathrm{S}_k)$ for the category whose objects are those of $\mathrm{S}_k$ but whose morphisms are finite $k$-correspondences.
+\begin{entry} For $U$ a normal scheme and $X$ quasi-projective, we write $\Cor_k(U,X)$ (resp. $\Cor_k^{\eff}(U,X)$) for the presheaf of finite correspondences.
+If $\mathrm{S}_k$ is an admissible category as in Paragraph~\ref{par:motivicspacesvariants}, then we write $\mathrm{Cor}(\mathrm{S}_k)$ for the category whose objects are those of $\mathrm{S}_k$ but whose morphisms are finite $k$-correspondences.
 In the notation of \cite[p.
 36]{SuslinVoevodskyRelCy}, the morphism between two objects of $\mathrm{S}_k$ in $\mathrm{Cor}(\mathrm{S}_k)$ is given by $c_{equi}(X \times_k Y/X,0)$.
 This is a subgroup of the finite $k$-correspondences from $X$ to $Y$, i.e., the free abelian group generated by closed subschemes $Z \subset X \times_k Y$ such that $Z \to X$ is finite and dominates an irreducible component of $X$.
 In general it is a proper subgroup \cite[Example 3.4.7]{SuslinVoevodskyRelCy}, but coincides with all finite correspondences when $X$ is regular \cite[Corollary 3.4.6]{SuslinVoevodskyRelCy}.
 The category $\mathrm{Cor}(\mathrm{S}_k)$ is additive with direct sum given by disjoint union and has a symmetric monoidal structure such that the graph functor $\Gamma: \mathrm{S}_k \to \mathrm{Cor}(\mathrm{S}_k)$ is symmetric monoidal. \end{entry}

-\begin{entry}[Motivic Eilenberg--Mac Lane spaces] For $U$ a normal scheme and $X$ quasi-projective, we write $\Cor_k(U,X)$ (resp. $\Cor_k^{\eff}(U,X)$) for the presheaf of finite correspondences.
-We set